tweag/FawltyDeps/README.md

 multiple-modules = ["module1", "module2"]
 ```

 The provided mapping can be complete or partial.
-In the case where some of the
-dependencies defined in your project configuration cannot be resolved,
+When a dependency is not
-FawltyDeps will attempt to resolve them using the sequence of resolvers
+present in the given mapping, FawltyDeps will continue to resolve it using
-illustrated in the diagram above.
+the sequence of resolvers illustrated in the diagram above.

 Caution when using your mapping is advised: As illustrated in the diagram, the
 user-defined mapping takes precedence over the other resolvers documented